After-Shock/Cloudbox-wiki/Basics:-Introduction.md

 > If you want to use Torrents, it is recommended you be a member of a private tracker vs using public ones.
 If you want to to use Usenet, you will need to purchase Usenet provider service (or multiple services) and also be a member of a Usenet indexer site.

-> Some of the applications above can be replaced by your favorites.
+> Some of the applications above can be replaced by similar apps.

 ![](http://i.imgur.com/xVR28pn.png)